AT 2025abao: The fourth luminous red nova in M 31: Data availability

 \section{Data availability}

-The observed calibrated magnitudes are tabulated in the photometry tables, which are only available in electronic form at the CDS via anonymous ftp to cdsarc.u-strasbg.fr (130.79.128.5) or via http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/.
+The observed calibrated magnitudes are tabulated in the photometry table, which is only available in electronic form at the CDS via anonymous ftp to cdsarc.u-strasbg.fr (130.79.128.5) or via http://cdsweb.u-strasbg.fr/cgi-bin/qcat?J/A+A/.
 All the spectra are released on the \textsc{WISeREP} interface (https://www.wiserep.org/).

 \begin{appendix}